jlintvet/SSTv2/SST_RENDERING.md

 **Symptom:** Ocean-colored blocks appear over Virginia, Maryland, eastern NC, Chesapeake Bay, Pamlico Sound.

 **What doesn't work:**
-- Inserting the SST raster layer below Mapbox's land layers via z-order.
-Mapbox's `light-v11` paints `landcover` *before* `water` in the style order, so any layer inserted above `water` will also be above `landcover`.
-There is no single z-index slot in `light-v11` where SST sits over water but under land.
-Don't waste time on `map.addLayer(..., beforeLayerId)` tricks.
 - Relying on the source data (MUR, GOES Blended) to mark land as NaN.
 These are L4 SST products.
 They fill Chesapeake Bay, Rappahannock River, Pamlico Sound, and other inland water bodies with real water temperatures because those *are* water.
-As far as JPL/NOAA are concerned, there's nothing to filter.
 - A browser-side raster mask that pokes transparent holes in the canvas.
-Conceptually correct, but `raster-resampling: linear` in Mapbox then interpolates across the transparent holes and smears ocean color back over land at display time.
+Bilinear interpolation in the renderer then bleeds ocean color back across the transparent holes.
+- Filtering CMEMS CHL/SeaColor rows using the MUR ocean mask (`mask==1`).
+MUR's open-ocean definition **includes Chesapeake Bay and Pamlico Sound**, so `mask==1` does NOT exclude estuaries.
+Do not add MUR mask filtering to `DailyChlorophyllandSeaColorRetrieval.py`.

 **What works:**
-Filter out all inland points at **ingest time** using Natural Earth 1:10m coastline.
+Filter out inland points at **ingest time** using the prebaked Natural Earth coastline mask.
 The CSVs written to `DailySSTData/` contain only true-Atlantic-ocean points.
-The browser-side mask is then redundant but harmless.
-See `SST_DATA_PIPELINE.md` for the ingest side.
+The browser-side `waterMaskRef` mask provides a secondary check.

 ---